2012 Leinster Senior Hurling Championship final

 The 2012 Leinster Senior Hurling Championship final, the deciding game of the 2012 Leinster Senior Hurling Championship, was a hurling match played on 8 July 2012 at Croke Park, Dublin.
 Contested by Galway and Kilkenny, most experts gave the former little chance against the latter.

 Pre-match

 Galway were 11/2 outsiders going into this game.
 On the day of the game RTÉ delivered a verdict favouring Kilkenny, saying "Kilkenny's vice-like grip on the Leinster title is set to remain as tight as ever, unless Galway can produce something extraordinary at Croke Park today".

 Match summary

-Galway secured a historic first ever Leinster title, after unexpectedly defeating the 2011 All-Ireland Senior Hurling Champions, Kilkenny.
+Galway managed by Anthony Cunningham, secured a historic first ever Leinster title, after unexpectedly defeating the 2011 All-Ireland Senior Hurling Champions, Kilkenny.
 In doing so they held Kilkenny scoreless for the first twenty minutes, had 1-6 to 0-0 lead after 18 minutes, and led at half-time by 2-12 to 0-4, the full-time score of was 2-21 to 2-11.
 The result sent the Bob O'Keeffe Cup across the Shannon for the first time in the GAA's 128-year history.